psychoinformatics-de/ipsy-docs/content/pages/medusa/hardware.rst

 As we have limited battery capacity, only critical equipment is protected by the UPSs.
-Both UPSs are monitored by ``zing`` via ``NUT``; the head node and ``zing`` poll this information; if the main UPS (Eaton) reaches **low battery**, both Medusa and zing will shutdown immediately.
+Both UPSs are monitored by ``zing`` via ``NUT``; the head node and ``zing`` poll this information; if the main UPS (Eaton) reaches **low battery**, both Medusa and Zing will shutdown immediately.

 * `APC Smart-UPS SC 1000`_